-One of the most disappointing mistakes that first-time campers make is disregarding the delicate balance present in nature.
+One of the most common camping mistakes that first-time campers make is disregarding the delicate balance present in nature.
 Inconsiderate actions like leaving plastic or rubbish behind, feeding wild animals, or killing plants and insects are sure ways of destroying precious habitats.

 5. Preparing Everything at the Last Minute

 Most beginner campers fall into the trap of leaving preparation for the last minute.
 Somehow, they mistake camping in the wild with vacationing in a populated resort where everything is a paid service with satisfaction guaranteed.